Loading

 • Age

-• Teeth alignment and bite issues
+• Degree of teeth misalignment and bite issues

 Dentists may also only be concerned with moving your front teeth, which doesn’t solve bite alignment issues with back teeth.
 While fixing only the front teeth takes less time, it doesn’t fix a misaligned bite that could be causing you pain.

-Earliest: 12 Months
+Earliest Treatment Timeline: 12 Months

 The easiest cases are the ones where all the adult teeth have come through the gum line and don’t need to be removed to resolve crowding.
 When the bite is normal and there are no issues with the jaw, this also eliminates the need for orthodontic appliances such as palatal expanders or orthodontic headgear.

-Most Common: 12 to 18 Months
+Most Common Treatment Timeline: 12 to 18 Months

 The majority of the patients we treat wear braces between 12 and 18 months.
 Orthodontic appliances may need to be used to resolve any crowding of the teeth.
 There may also be slight issues with bite, such as an overbite or posterior cross-bite.
 The patient won’t need teeth removed to achieve their best smile.

-Extended: 18 to 24 Months
+Extended Treatment Timeline: 18 to 24 Months

 For patients with moderate to severe crowding, your treatment will take approximately 18 to 24 months.
 Orthodontic treatment also takes longer if you need a tooth extracted and the remaining teeth in your smile moved accordingly to close gaps.
 Some patients may also not have enough jaw space to accommodate all their teeth, which complicates treatment.